 In general, it is not acceptable for such documentation to include a diagnosis or testing performed by a member of the student's family.
-Additionally, students requesting accommodations for the manifestations of multiple disabilities must provide evidence of all such conditions.
+Additionally, students requesting accommodations for the manifestations of multiple disabilities must provide evidence of each condition.

-Guidelines for Documentation of a Disability
+General Guidelines for Documentation of a Disability

 Accommodations will be reviewed, and if appropriate, granted once all documents have been received by the Academic Affairs Associate.
-Please note that prior history of a certain accommodation does not guarantee its continued provision.
+Please note that prior history of a certain accommodation does not guarantee that it will continue to be provided.
 An Individualized Education Plan (IEP) or a 504 Plan is not sufficient documentation of a disability.

 To establish that an individual is covered under Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, documentation must indicate that the disability substantially limits a major life activity.
-If academic or classroom-based adjustments and accommodations are requested learning must be one of the major life activities affected.
+If academic or classroom-based adjustments and accommodations are requested, learning must be one of the major life activities affected.